VictorAlbertos/Jolyglot/README.md

 ### Instantiate Jolyglot.
 Ask to the client of your library for a concrete implementation of [Jolyglot](https://github.com/VictorAlbertos/Jolyglot/blob/master/api/src/main/java/io/victoralbertos/jolyglot/Jolyglot.java).

-Depending on the provider chosen by your client, the instance of Jolyglot will be created in one of the nex ways:
+Depending on the provider chosen by your client, the instance of Jolyglot will be created in one of the next ways:

 ```java
 Jolyglot jolyglot = new GsonSpeaker()